Every small business needs a search engine marketing strategy.

 It’s important to start your small business website properly from the beginning.

-There’s no point in optimizing a website that isn’t providing value to its visitors or that is it going to convert into solid leads/clients/sales.
+There’s no point in optimizing a website that isn’t providing value to its visitors.

 Start by integrating these free tools into your website (it’s easy assuming you’re using WordPress):